HGMF Temp banner narrow strip

-The Festival is an annual event giving opportunities for children and adults to perform in public and competition judged by professional adjudicators.
+The Festival is an annual event giving opportunities for children and adults to perform and compete in public and receive professional adjudication.

 It features classes in the following categories: -